ceoche/soapui-raml-plugin/README.md

          soapui-swagger-plugin-0.3-plugin.jar (from the swagger plugin)
 ```

-(Re)Start SoapUI and create an empty project, you should have the following menu option on the project-popup menu:
+(Re)Start SoapUI and create an empty project, you should have the following menu options on the project-popup menu:
 - Import RAML Definition; prompts to import a RAML file
 - Add API from ApiHub; allows you to browse APIs at ApiHub and import them into SoapUI.